ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Semantics of `null`

-Note that JSON `null` is treated the same as any other JSON value: it is not taken to mean "undefined" or "missing".
+Note that JSON `null` is treated the same as any other JSON: it is not taken to mean "undefined" or "missing".

 ### Examples
 {: unnumbered}

-JSON value:
+JSON:

     {"a": null, "b": [null], "c": [{}], "null": 1}